 1 | How do I use the shampoo bar?

 Wet your hair and lather the soap between your hands (above your head works best).
-Then gently work the bar along your scalp until you feel an amazing, big lather.
+Gently work the bar along your scalp until you feel an amazing, big lather.
 It may take a little getting used to at first but don't worry!
-The awesome lather both shampoos and conditions.
+This luxurious lather both shampoos and conditions.
 Rinse well, avoiding contact with eyes.

-2 | How does the shampoo bar work?
+3 | How does the shampoo bar work?

 The big lather gently cleanses without stripping, and natural oils (like castor oil and shea butter) provide conditioning at the same time.
 No need to wash twice; one good lather and rinse is all you need.

 4 | I really don’t need conditioner?

 Another simple, all-natural alternative to "regular" conditioner is to use a quickly-absorbing oil like argan or jojoba oil.
-To use, simply apply a few drops to your palms, rub your hands together, and then apply to wet or dry hair (wet works best).
+To condition with jojoba, simply apply a few drops to your palms, rub your hands together, and then apply to wet or dry hair (wet works best).
 Just remember: a little goes a long way!

-4 | Is it true that shampoo bars don’t work in hard water?
+5 | Is it true that shampoo bars don’t work in hard water?

 If you’ve having a hard time with your water, try an occasional clarifying wash.
 Simply add a pinch of baking soda -- literally, just a pinch! -- to a quart of warm water.
 (A waterbottle works great.)
 Use this dissolved soda water to wet your hair.
 Don’t wet your hair with regular water first!
 Get it good and wet with the soda water, then lather up with the soap as usual.
 You can then rinse with regular shower water.
 I also suggest following with the clarifying spritz rinse (see #6).